-If South Dakota, Colorado, and Connecticut are any indication, states are starting to publicize common sales tax management errors.
+If South Dakota, Colorado, and Connecticut are any indication, states are starting to publicize common Sales Tax Compliance Errors.
 Though they provide a road map for sales tax compliance, these lists are by no means exhaustive.
 Rules, rates, and boundaries vary between states and localities, but one thing is certain: sales tax is complicated, and the road to compliance is bumpy and long.

-Here are five common errors and what you can do about them.
+Here are five sales tax compliance errors and what you can do about them.

 - Under-reporting sales or use tax due to poor record-keeping.
 Manually collecting rates, tracking rules, or following boundary changes can lead to errors.
 Even savvy tax managers with accurate spreadsheets and regular Department of Revenue updates have difficulty keeping accurate records.
 Many companies choose to automate sales tax within their financial systems to lower audit risk.